-A • PHA Information.
-PHA Name: East Baton Rouge Pari PHA Type: Standard PHA Troubled d PHA РНА Со ode: LA003 PHA Plan for Fiscal Year Beginning: (MM, PHA Inventory (Based on Annual Contributi ng above) Number of Public Housing (PH) Units er of Housing Choice Voucher rs (HCVs) 44 39 Total Combined Units/Vouchers5326 a of floubing choice , outline PHA Plan Submission Type: Annual Su Revised Annual Submis sion Availability of Information.
-PHAs must have the elements listed below readily available to the public.
-A PHA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hearing and proposed PHA Plan are available for inspection by the public.
-At a minimum, PHAs must post PHA Plans, including updates, at each Asset Management Project (AMP) and main office or central office of the PHA.
-PHAs are strongly encouraged to post complete PHA Plans on their official website.
-PHAs are also encouraged to provide each resident council a copy of their PHA Plans.
-PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below) Program(s) in the Program(s) not in the Participating PHAs PHA Code Consortia Consortia PH ogram HCV Lead PHA:
+B. Plan Elements

+B.1 Revision of Existing PHA Plan Elements.

+(a) Have the following PHA Plan elements been revised by the PHA?

+- Statement of Housing Needs and Strategy for Addressing Housing Needs $\boxtimes$

+- Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.

+- Financial Resources.

+- Rent Determination.

+- Operation and Management.

+- Grievance Procedures.

+- $\boxtimes$ Homeownership Programs.

+Community Service and Self-Sufficiency Programs. Ē

+- Safety and Crime Prevention.

+- Pet Policy.

+- Asset Management.

+- Substantial Deviation.

+- Significant Amendment/Modification

-B. Plan Elements B. Revision of Existing PHA Plan Elements.
-1 (a) Have the following PHA Plan elements been revised by the PHA?
-Y N Image: Statement of Housing Needs and Strategy for Addressing Housing Needs Image: Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
-Image: Financial Resources.
-Image: Financial Resources.
-Image: Rent Determination.
-Image: Operation and Management.
-Image: Grievance Procedures.
-Image: Homeownership Programs.
-Image: Stafety and Crime Prevention.
-Image: Stafety and Crime Prevention. (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): Statement of Housing Needs - The City-Parish Government in conjunction with Build Baton Rouge and the Louisiana Fair Housing Action Center completed an Analysis of Impediments to Fair Housing Choice in early 2020.
+(b) If the PHA answered yes for any element, describe the revisions for each revised element(s):

+Statement of Housing Needs - The City-Parish Government in conjunction with Build Baton Rouge and the Louisiana Fair Housing Action Center completed an Analysis of Impediments to Fair Housing Choice in early 2020.
 The assessment provides a thorough analysis of the housing market in East Baton Rouge Parish.
-SEE FULL REPORT OF ASSESSMENT OF FAIR HOUSING 2020 ON THE CITY OF BATON ROUGE-PARISH OF EAST BATON ROUGE WEBSITE, www.brla.gov 13.21% of households experience severe housing cost burden (defined as greater than 50% of income), 29.22% experience at least one of the four housing problems, and 16.11% experience severe housing problems.
+SEE FULL REPORT OF ASSESSMENT OF FAIR HOUSING 2020 ON THE CITY OF BATON ROUGE-PARISH OF EAST BATON ROUGE WEBSITE, www.brla.gov

+13.21% of households experience severe housing cost burden (defined as greater than 50% of income), 29.22% experience at least one of the four housing problems, and 16.11% experience severe housing problems.
 Black Non-Hispanic and Hispanic face significantly higher rates of housing problems.

 Public Housing developments where the majority of households are households with children are comprised of predominantly Black neighborhoods.
 On average, public housing developments are located in neighborhoods where the racial composition is 88% Black.
 Of these developments, the average neighborhood poverty rate is 38%, compared to a 19% poverty rate for the parish as a whole.
 Housing Choice Vouchers are highly concentrated in central Baton Rouge, which are also neighborhoods with predominantly Black residents.
 Black households represent the majority of HCV residents.

 Access to publicly supported housing for persons with disabilities is a significant contributing factor to disproportionate housing needs and segregation for persons with disabilities.
 Although persons with disabilities reside in most categories of publicly supported housing at rates that are commensurate with their share of the income-eligible population, they, like other disproportionately low-income groups, suffer from the overall lack of affordable housing in Baton Rouge and the surrounding region.

 The availability of affordable units in a range of sizes may contribute to disproportionate housing needs.
 In East Baton Rouge Parish, approximately 4% of renter occupied households are overcrowded (more than one person per room).

 Lack of safe, adequate and affordable housing continues to be the biggest issue facing the Baton Rouge area.
 According to maps in the Louisiana Housing Corporation's 2019 Housing Needs Assessment, notable housing problems in Baton Rouge are aging housing stock, overcrowding, inadequate rentals, and rent stress.

-The EBRPHA Housing Choice Voucher waiting list opened for the first time in ten years in July 2021 for 1/2 day.
-EBRPHA - Housing Choice Voucher (HCV) Waiting List There are 4139 applicants on the EBRP HCV waiting list and 18 applicants on the City of Plaquemine waiting list.
-Housing Choice has five (5) site-specific Project Based Voucher (PBV) waiting lists: Autumn Place (1317 applicants) Willow Creek (1321 applicants) Roosevelt Terrace (830 applicants) River South - Phase II (1148 applicants) River South - Phase I (970 applicants) EBRPHA - Public Housing Waiting Lists There are 3,955 applications on file for the Public Housing eleven site-based waiting lists.
+EBRPHA - Public Housing Waiting Lists

+There are 6,008 applications on file for the Public Housing eleven site-based waiting lists.
 Many of the applicants are on multiple lists.
 As a result, total applicants are much lower than total applications.
-Individual lists will be reopened on an as need basis.
+Individual lists will be reopened on an as needed basis.

+EBRPHA - Housing Choice Voucher program waiting lists

+- EBRPHA HCV waiting list 3,459 applicants

+- City of Plaquemine HCV waiting list -1,419 applicants

+- HCV site-specific Project Based Voucher (PBV) waiting lists:

+- Autumn Place 1,168 applicants 0

+- 0 Cypress Pinchback - 246 applicants

+- River South 1 917 applicants 0

+- 0 River South 2 - 1,051 applicants

+- Roosevelt Terrace 772 applicants 0

+- Willow Creek 1,180 applicants 0

-Strategy for Addressing Housing Needs
+Strategies for Addressing Housing Needs: